yukiko0113/FVTT-Custom-Journal-Theming/README.md

-If you encounter any bug or want to suggest improvements, don't hesitate to tell me either here through the issues or on Discord (do tag me if reaching out through the Foundry Discord if you want me to see your message @Sanyella#3760).
+If you encounter any bug or want to suggest improvements, don't hesitate to tell me either here through the issues or on Discord (do tag me if reaching out through the Foundry Discord if you want me to see your message @Sanyella#3760 \[or the current maintainer Fair Strides,
+@FairStrides#2148\]).
 Do take into account though that this is still an early version which needs a lot more work.
 I'll do my best to fix these issues as fast as possible, but take note that it may still take a certain time before I have the time to fix something.

 - **Bug**: The drop down for the "default" journal sheet doesn't currently work.
 I have yet to find out why, so please be patient.
 Rest assured, individual sheet themes *are* working.

 - **Compatibility issue**: The button for MINDMAP doesn't show when using Custom Journal.
-While MEME can now be used with minimal level of compatibility (as in, you can actually read the text and have the general look of themes), it doesn't have buttons for the custom styles provided by Custom Journal.
 There is also a know issue with Data Toolbox.

 *Theme-specific issues aren't going to be listed here, but will be available and appropriately tagged in the GitHub issues.*